 - Obesity: Specifically in the abdominal area.

-With low stomach acid being one of the main culprits of low stomach acid and heartburn, how to treat it depends on the underlying cause.
-Here are just a few ways to help alleviate symptoms or to help increase stomach acid levels.
+With low stomach acid being one of the main culprits of acid reflux and heartburn, how to treat it depends on the underlying cause.
+Here are just a few ways to help alleviate symptoms or to help increase levels, keto diet, or otherwise.

 Chew your food